nebulahmods/VerifyMe/README.md

 # VerifyMe
-views certain channels on youtube as verified
+views certain channels on youtube as verified (tampermonkey ext)